willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 data you expect to run your model on and the cost ratio that defines how costly it is to mistake one class for another.
-Let's assume we've chosen accuracy to evaluate a perceptron we've just trained, to evaluate it we could see how it performs on the training data however since we know that the perceptron perfectly splits the training data into two classes otherwise the algorithm doesn't terminate the training accuracy will always be 100%, which makes this a useless test, instead we need a new dataset (perhaps some data kept back from the training set) on which the model hasn't been trained, referred to as the *validation dataset*, on which we evaluate the performance.
+Let's assume we've chosen accuracy to evaluate a perceptron we've just trained, to evaluate it we could see how it performs on the training data however, since we know that the perceptron perfectly splits the training data into two classes (otherwise the algorithm doesn't terminate) the training accuracy will always be 100%, which makes this a useless test, instead we need a new dataset (perhaps some data kept back from the training set) on which the model hasn't been trained, referred to as the *validation dataset*, on which we evaluate the performance.